Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### Encryption Parameters

-A secure connection to the Confluent Schema Registry can be configured through parameters with the `schema.registry.encryption` prefix, each one having the same meaning as the analogous parameter defined in the [Encryption Parameters](#encryption-parameters) section:
+A secure connection to the Confluent Schema Registry can be configured through parameters with the `schema.registry.encryption` prefix, each one having the same meaning as the homologous parameters defined in the [Encryption Parameters](#encryption-parameters) section:

 - `schema.registry.encryption.protocol` (see [encryption.protocol](#encryptionprotocol))
 - `schema.registry.encryption.enabled.protocols` (see [encryption.enabled.protocols](#encryptionenabledprotocols))